The Ultimate Guide to Chase Ultimate Rewards

 2. Everyday Spending

 Although bonuses can kickstart your UR journey, your point accumulation won’t stop there.

 Aside from the bonus, most UR cards earn a baseline of one point for every dollar you spend (which we write as “1X”), and have several bonus categories in which you’ll earn more.

-The Chase Sapphire Preferred® Card, for example, earns 2X points per dollar spent on travel and dining.
+The Chase Sapphire Preferred® Card, for example, previously earned 5X Ultimate Rewards points per dollar on Lyft rides and 2X points per dollar spent on travel and dining.